CopeBrandon/HabitYouHeard/ThingsIdChange.md

     - If fetchHabits is needed, then consider using [this](https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect)
 - Taskbar sends you back to the previous page using the back button, I don't know if that's the right functionality.
 - General note on optimization: Each time you use an arrow function, it creates a new function each time the component renders, which may break optimizations based on strict identity comparison.
+- Restructure handlers into a singular file that allows you to pull in what you need.
+    - One of the problems with this setup is that react only allows handlers to accept events, you'd need to make a tailored handler that utilizes the generic ones.
+Only thing you could do to fix this that I can imagine is having state be centralized to the handlers.js file. [ APPARENTLY PEOPLE DO THIS AND THEY USE DISPATCHERS???]
+- Similar to handlers, restructure styled components to fit under one banner.
 - Maybe allow you to pull up a list of habit meta?
 - Finish email feature.
 Needs formatting, and a page or button.
 - Responsive size for all components: